temple-geography/fundamentals-of-gis/Mapping in ArcGIS.md

 Getting Started
 ---------------

 Use the settings in the Symbology window to experiment with different automated and manual class break settings.
 As you experiment look at the graph and the class break lines.
-Think about which class break method does the best job of grouping tracts with similar median household income values together in the same class.
+Think about which class break method does the best job of grouping tracts with similar median age values together in the same class.

 Requirements
 ------------